SilenZcience/cat_win/ARGUMENTS.md

    - When encountering unknown Files the User is being prompted to write to Stdin.
    - The Stdin is being used to then write the Files.
    - When using the --interactive Parameter unknown Files will be automatically written with the content of Stdin.
+- Coloring
+   - The Output will contain Color by Default.
+   - cat_win will not explicitly add Color if the Argument <a href="#nocolor">--nc, --nocolor</a> is used.
+(The Output may still contain Color if a File itself contains the ANSI-Color-Coding.)
+   - The Output will be stripped of any Color if the Output is piped and the Configuration `strip_color_on_pipe` is set to `true` .

 ### <a id="help">-h, --help</a>